 Hayes used this flexibility to keep writing.
 He’s currently working on two short stories and a sequel to his debut.
 The working title is “Three Worlds Below,” and he hopes to release it next June to honor his mother.

-“When you’re doing something like this, you just want the world to read your work,” he says.
+“When you’re doing something like this, you just want the world to read your work,” he said.
 “I don’t have to be the next J.K.
 Rowling to be happy.
 Just by having the book out there and letting people read it, I feel like I’m honoring my sister, my mom and my living loved ones.”